WheatonCS/aGoodMystery/README.md

 *Note: We provide one reviewer's critique of our choice of texts and suggestions for alternatives.*

-Since initial submission, Schöberlein (2016) graciously shared his corpus of 53 prose authors (note: these files have not been scrubbed by Lexos).
-Hmmm ... repeat workflow with new texts ...
+*Since initial submission, Schöberlein (2016) graciously shared his corpus of 53 prose authors (note: these files have not been scrubbed by Lexos).
+Hmmm ... repeat workflow with new texts?
+(I'll show some of these results when using Schöberlein's corpus at DH 2017 in Montreal on August 9, 2017).*

 #### step_1_Scrubbing_Tokenization_Culling
 A brief description of how we "scrubbed" our text files, counted "words", and which words we chose to discard (cull) during each test.
 In particular, we point you to